CalebBell/fluids/docs/developers.rst

 python3 -m pytest .

-This will run all of the tests.
-Additionally pytest can be used to run the doctests:
+This will run all of the tests including the doctests.

-python3 -m pytest --doctest-modules .

 The test suite can take some time to run; tests are marked with various markers to allow a fast subset of tests to run.